 Required Number Of Points To Win

-If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest effective ordinal number takes precedence.
+If two or more rules of the same power conflict with one another then the rule with the lowest effective ordinal number takes precedence.
 If at least one of the rules in conflict explicitly says of itself that it defers to another rule (or type of rule) or takes precedence over another rule (or type of rule), then such provisions shall supercede the numerical method for determining precedence.
 If two or more rules claim to take precedence over one another, or to defer to one another, then the numerical method must again govern.

-Any player who has a question or complaint about any matter concerning the laws and their interpretation may email their statement to the Speaker, who will then distribute it to the rest of the Voters.
+Any player who has a question or complaint about any matter concerning the laws and their interpretation may email eir statement to the First Speaker, who will then distribute it to the rest of the Voters.
 A call for judgement is then incurred on that statement.

 Selecting A Judge

-When Judgement has been called for, a Judge is randomly selected from among the other registered players by the Speaker.
-The player selected has 3 days in which to accept or refuse the appointment by posting to the Speaker.
+When Judgement has been called for, a Judge is randomly selected from among the other registered players by the First Speaker.
+E has 3 days in which to accept or refuse the appointment by posting to the First Speaker.
 Any player who does not respond to selection in 3 days shall be penalized 10 points, and is deemed to have refused appointment.
-If a selected player refuses appointment, then a further random selection is made from the remaining pool.
+If e refuses appointment, then a further random selection is made from the remaining pool.